-It’s the kind of imperative women hear so often as we make our daily forays into public domain.
+It’s the kind of mandate women receive every day.
 Like the rest of us, Abbi Jacobson and Ilana Glazer were far from “asking for it.”
-They were simply ambling along the eclectic streets of St. Marks place, minding their own business, absorbed in their (hilarious) conversation.
+They were simply ambling along St. Marks, minding their own business, absorbed in their own conversation.

 And then a stranger orders them to smile.
 He compliments them — or that’s what he thinks he’s doing.

 And as they turn to face this “harmless” stranger, the camera tracks a slow circle around them, setting up the brilliance of what comes next: without so much as a glance at each other, they both simultaneously lift their middle fingers to either side of their lips and push their mouths into a sardonic grin.

 The message: We don’t exist for you.